jhpyle/docassemble/_docs/initial.md

-If you have an interview-wide default, but you want to override it for a particular field to allow full-resolution camera uploads, you can set the [`maximum image size` field modifier] to `None`.
+If you have an interview-wide default, but you want to override it for a particular field to allow full-resolution camera uploads, you can set the [`maximum image size` field component] to `None`.

-If you want to use a site-side default value, set the [`maximum image size` in the configuration].
+If you want to use a [server]-wide default value, set the [`maximum image size` in the configuration].

-## <a name="go full screen"></a>Going full screen when interview is embedded
+## <a name="go full screen"></a>Going Full Screen when Steward is Embedded

-It is possible to embed a **docassemble** interview in a web page using an [iframe].
-However, the user experience on mobile is degraded when an interview is embedded.
+It is possible to embed a Steward in a web page using an [iframe].
+However, the user experience on mobile is degraded when a Steward is embedded.

-If you want the interview to switch to "full screen" after the user moves to the next screen in the embedded interview, you can do so.
+If you want the Steward to switch to "full screen" after the user moves to the next screen in the embedded interview session, you can do so.
 Within a `features` block, include `go full screen: True`.

 {% include side-by-side.html demo="exit-url-referer-fullscreen" path="/static/test-iframe.html" %}

-For more information about implementing an embedded interview like this, see the [HTML source of the web page used in this example]({{ site.github.repository_url }}/blob/gh-pages/static/test-iframe.html){:target="_blank"}.
+For more information about implementing an embedded Stewards like this, see the [HTML source of the web page used in this example]({{ site.github.repository_url }}/blob/gh-pages/static/test-iframe.html){:target="_blank"}.

-Note that in this example, the user is provided with an [exit button] at the end of the interview that directs the user back to the page that originally embedded the interview.
+Note that in this example, the user is provided with an [exit button] at the end of the interview session that directs the user back to the page that originally embedded the Steward.
 This is accomplished by setting the `url` of the [exit button] to the result of the [`referring_url()`] function.

-If you only want the interview to go full screen if the user is using a mobile device, use `go full screen: mobile`.
+If you only want the Steward to go full screen if the user is using a mobile device, use `go full screen: mobile`.

 {% include side-by-side.html demo="exit-url-referer-fullscreen-mobile" path="/static/test-iframe-mobile.html" %}

 Note that this example provides a different [ending screen] depending on whether the user is on a desktop or a mobile device.
-If a desktop user is viewing the interview in an [iframe] on a web site, the interview should not provide an exit button that takes the user to a web site, because then the user will see a web site embedded in a web site.
-The interview in this example uses the [`device()`] function to detect whether the user is using a mobile device.
-Note that the interview logic looks both at `device().is_mobile` as well as `device().is_tablet`.
-This corresponds with the functionality of `go full screen: mobile`, which will make the interview go full screen if the user has either a mobile phone or a tablet.
+If a desktop user is viewing the Steward in an [iframe] on a web site, the Steward should not provide an exit button that takes the user to a web site, because then the user will see a web site embedded in a web site.
+The Steward in this example uses the [`device()`] function to detect whether the user is using a mobile device.
+Note that the Steward looks both at `device().is_mobile` as well as `device().is_tablet`.
+This corresponds with the functionality of `go full screen: mobile`, which will make the Steward go full screen if the user has either a mobile phone or a tablet.

-## <a name="loop limit"></a><a name="recursion limit"></a>Infinite loop protection
+## <a name="loop limit"></a><a name="recursion limit"></a>Infinite Loop Protection

-The [infinite loop protection] section of the [configuration] documentation explains how you can change the default limits on recursion and looping for all interviews on the server.
+The [infinite loop protection] section of the [configuration] documentation explains how you can change the default limits on recursion and looping for all Stewards on the [server].

 You can also set these limits on a per-interview basis using the `loop limit` and `recursion limit` features.